-• • • • • • • • • • • • • • • • • • • • Exchange rate to be volatile resulting in losses 12 3 4 This risk is managed at country programme level as it applies to all operations.
-UNDP/UNICEF Country offices' operations Programmatic risks A consultant may be exposed to several infectious diseases or would be able to work only remotely due to potential COVID-19 outbreak 16 4 4 Use of nn-line communication channels will be intensified.
-Video conferencing modality will be tested and capacity development and exchange activities will to the greatest extent possible be implemented with limited physical contact.
-The IT experts are to be involved to ensure the video/audio signal quality and strength.
-Programme management Not-timely delivery 4 1 4 The procurement plan to be developed with clear quarterly targets.
+Not-timely delivery 4 1 4 The procurement plan to be developed with clear quarterly targets.
 The plan is a subject for regular monitoring and scrutiny.
-Programme management Institutional risks Inadequate coordination between UN agencies 4 1 4 Regular interagency coordination mechanism for the project implementation to be established.
+Programme management Institutional risks • • Inadequate coordination between UN agencies 4 1 4 Regular interagency coordination mechanism for the project implementation to be established.
 Minutes to be kept and implementation of the joint decisions to be jointly monitored.
 UNCT, UNDP/UNCEF Senior Management Poor coordination between UN and other DPs 6 3 2 Development Partners Coordination Council Working Groups' (DPCC WG) platform and relevant sub-working groups to be used.
-Minutes to be kept and UNDP/UNCEF Senior Management implementation of the joint decisions to be monitored.
-Change in government staff may weaken the quality of work with the Programme 6 2 3 Cabinet of Ministers to establish the DFA/INFF Oversight Committee (OC) and technical working group through formal appointment, any changes in the Cabinet of Ministers will have an insignificant impact on the activities of the Programme as the OC may mitigate such an impact and suggest solutions to overcome the risk.
-UNDP/UNCEF Senior Management UNDP/UNICEF programme officers Fiduciary risks • Fraud, diversion and misappropriation of funds 5 1 5 Project will be managed through Direct Implementation Modality, in keeping with usual procedures for the respective country programmes.
-UNDP and UNICEF will follow respective anti-fraud policies.
-Any critical signs to be reported to respective oversight institutions.
-Programme management
+Minutes to be kept and implementation of the joint decisions to be monitored.
+UNDP/UNCEF Senior Management Change in government staff may weaken the quality of work with the Programme 6 2 3 Government to establish the DFA/INFF Oversight team and technical working group through formal appointment, any changes in the Government will have an insignificant impact on the activities of the Programme as the Oversight team may mitigate such an impact and suggest solutions to overcome the risk.
+UNDP/UNCEF Senior Management UNDP/UNICEF programme officers Fiduciary risks 1 Fraud, diversion and misappropriation of funds 5 1 5 Project will be managed through Direct Implementation Modality, in keeping with usual procedures for Programme management

+the respective country

+programmes.
+UNDP and UNICEF

+will follow respective anti-fraud

+policies.
+Any critical signs to be

+reported to respective oversight

+institutions.